• Skip to primary navigation

 instant pot cooked wheat berries in a white bowl

-What are Wheat Berries?
+What are wheat berries?

 Wheat berries are an edible whole wheat kernel that has the husk removed: leaving the bran, germ, and endosperm intact.
 It’s where whole wheat flour comes from.
 There are different varieties: hard or soft, red or white, and winter or spring.